iamdonovan/pyddem/doc/tutorials/stacking.rst

-creating a stack of dems with pyddem
+Creating a stack of DEMs with pyddem
 ====================================

 The basic procedure for stacking DEMs involves using either :func:`pyddem.stack_tools.create_mmaster_stack`